GST Rebate for First-Time Homebuyers

 Unfortunately investors do not qualify for this new GST New Home Buyer rebate but you still qualify for the existing GST Rental Rebate on purchases up to $450,000.
 Read here for more information.

-Impact to Affordability Across Canada
+Impact to Housing Affordability

 This is huge for first time buyers because it will effectively reduce your cost by 5% for most new homes.
 There is already a rebate available of up to 36% of the GST paid on a purchase of up to $350,000 and a sliding scale up to $450,000, but this extends that to a full refund of the GST up to a $1 million purchase.